Belgian Tervuren

 History/Origin

 The Belgian Tervuren is one of four types of shepherd dogs from Belgium.
 All of these dogs belong to the herding breed.
-They have different coats: the Malinois (short coat with a black mask), Tervuren (long coat with a black mask), Laekenois (rough coat), and Groenendael (long black coat).
+They have different coats: the Belgian Malinois (short coat with a black mask), Tervuren (long coat with a black mask), Belgian Laekenois (rough coat), and Groenendael (long black coat).
 The American Kennel Club recognizes all except the Laekenois as separate breeds, while the United Kennel Club sees them as one.

 In the late 1800s, the Belgian Shepherd Dog Club was formed to decide the standard for these dogs.
 They found that despite differences in appearance, they were all square-shaped with triangular ears and dark brown eyes.
 Professor Adolphe Reul wrote the first breed standard in 1892, which recognized three coat varieties.